Articles of the Constitution

 Article I of the Constitution covers the legislative branch.
 The principal mission of this branch is to make laws.
 Congress is made up of the House of Representatives and the Senate.

-Congress is the body that shall draft and pass laws, borrow money for the United States, declare war, and raise a military.
+Congress is the body that drafts and passes laws, borrows money for the United States, declares war, and raises a military.

 It also works by limiting and balancing the power of the other two federal branches that make up the government – the judicial and the executive branches.

-Article 1 establishes that the Vice-President shall be the President of the summit.
+Article 1 establishes that the Vice-President shall be the President of the Senate.

 Article 2

 Article II explains the executive branch.
-The branch of the government, known as the executive branch, shall manage the daily operations of the government.
+This branch of government manages the daily operations of the government.

-Article 2 outlines the process for choosing the President and the Vice-President.
+Article 2 outlines the process for electing the President and the Vice President.

 Using various departments and agencies, such as the Department of the Treasury, the executive branch is probably one of the fastest-moving branches of the federal government.

-While made up of multiple divisions, each department is headed by its secretary, who reports to the President of the United States.
+While composed of multiple divisions, each department is headed by its secretary, who reports directly to the President of the United States.

 Article 3